KxSystems/docs-v1/docs/ref/filewords.md

 q)read0 (`:foo;6;5)
 "world"
 ```
-Starting with V3.4 2016.05.31 `read0` allows user to specify how many bytes to read from a Fifo.
+Starting with V3.4 2016.05.31 `read0` allows user to specify how many bytes to read from a FIFO.
 ```q
 q)h:hopen`$":fifo:///etc/redhat-release"
 q)read0(h;8)